irods/irods/manual.rst

 Delay execution
 ---------------

 Rules can be run in two modes - immediate execution or delayed execution.
 Most of the actions and microservices executed by the rule engine are executed immediately, however, some actions are better suited to be placed in a queue and executed later.
-The actions and microservices which are to be executed in delay mode can be queued with the ``delayExec`` microservice.
+The actions and microservices which are to be executed in delay mode can be queued with the ``delay`` microservice.
 Typically, delayed actions and microservices are resource-heavy, time-intensive processes, better suited to being carried out without having the user wait for their completion.
 These delayed processes can also be used for cleanup and general maintenance of the iRODS system, like the cron in UNIX.

 Monitoring the delayed queue is important once your workflows and maintenance scripts depends on the health of the system.
 The delayed queue can be managed with the following three iCommands: